hero media

 BOOK NOW

-7. Spicers Balfour Hotel
+7. Spicers Balfour Brisbane

 the bed at Spicers Balfour Hotel, Brisbane

-If you favour a personal touch, Spicers Balfour Hotel is the spot for you.
+If you favour a personal touch, Spicers Balfour Brisbane is the spot for you.
 Tucked away in a quiet street in New Farm, and encompassing a sweet Queenslander cottage and a 1940s Art Deco apartment block, the digs are more luxe inner-city estate than regular hotel.
 Carefully curated antique furniture and jewel-tone velvet chairs are paired with sumptuous bedding, rain showers and Bose speakers in each room.
 But the real luxury comes from feeling like you’ve been welcomed into a friend’s (expertly decorated) home.
 Gourmet breakfast, in-room Nespresso machines, sunset canapes on the rooftop, wi-fi and parking are all included.
 Prices start from about $451 per night.

 Address: 37 Balfour St, New Farm